 Getting a traffic ticket is never fun, but some tickets are more common than others.
 If you’re looking for information about the five most common traffic tickets in the United States, then you’ve come to the right place!
-In this blog post, we will cover the five most common traffic tickets across the United States, how to avoid getting them, and what to do if you do get one.
+We explain here the five most common traffic tickets across the United States, how to avoid getting them, and what to do if you do get one.

 When a police officer pulls you over for speeding, they may issue you a ticket.
 The cost of a speeding ticket can vary from state to state and even between counties.
 Generally, the ticket will include fines and points on your license.
 Depending on the severity of the offense and your prior driving history, the points may lead to suspension or revocation of your driver’s license.